MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

   style Events fill:#dfe,stroke:#8a9
   style Components fill:#dfe,stroke:#8a9
 ```

+Each phase plays a critical role in ensuring smooth gameplay, accurate physics, and responsive interactions.

+NOTE: a pre-physics handler in code blocks scripts runs before start

+`async` runs AFTER default.

+> On Frame N during PrePhysics:
+>  moving object into a trigger
+>
+> On Frame N+1 during Events:
+>  triggerEnter is handled
+>
+> I think the rule is as simple as:
+>
+> Any CODE BLOCK EVENT generated in a frame is process the next frame, no exceptions.

 Proved: preStart and start run in "frame -1".
 Code blocks "start" event is handled in frame "0" (after frame 0's prePhysics and default).